pahjbo/vodsl/Readme.md

  3. net.ivoa.vodml.tests - tests for the VODSL
  4. net.ivoa.vodml.ui - eclipse custom editor for the VODSL

- there is also a (git submodule)[models] which contains some example models expressed in VODSL.
+ there is also a [git submodule](./models) which contains some example models expressed in VODSL.

 Development